ByteThisCoding/collections/README.md

 * **compareDates**: compare as *+a - +b*
 * **compareFromComparable**: compare as *a.compareTo(b)**, anything which implements the *iComparable* interface
 * **compareFromProperty**: we can compare based on a single property which exists on *ComparableType* with the given comparer method

+## Equality Set
+The EqualitySet implementation extends the SortedArray and provides the additional benefit that only unique items will be added to the set.
+The instance is constructed in the same way that a SortedArray is.